DynamiteAI/kibana_packages/CONTRIBUTING.md

 ### Opening a "Existing Package" Issue

-1. New packages should use the `new` label.
+1. New packages should use the `update` label.
 2. The title of the issue should be descriptive in nature.
-3. The issue description must state the purpose of the package and the high-level use-cases it addresses.
+3. The issue description must enumerate the changes made to the package.

 ## Creating a Pull Request